-1 Philosophers of economics and causality
+Philosophers of Economics and Causality

 The full title of Adam Smith's great foundational work, An Inquiry into the Nature and Causes of the Wealth of Nations (1776), illustrates the centrality of causality to economics.
 The connection between causality and economics predates Smith.
 Starting with Aristotle, the great economists are frequently also the great philosophers of causality.
 Aristotle's contributions to economics are found principally in the Topics, the Politics, and the Nicomachean Ethics, while he lays out his famous four causes (material, formal, final and efficient) in the Physics.
-Material and formal causes are among the concerns of economic ontology, a subject addressed by philosophers of economics (see, for example, Mäki, 2001) albeit rarely by practicing economists.
-Sometimes, as for example in Karl Marx's grand theory of capitalist development, economists have appealed to final causes or teleological explanation (for a defence, see Cohen, 1978; for a general discussion, see Kincaid, 1996).
+Material and formal causes are among the concerns of economic ontology, a subject addressed by philosophers of economics (see, for example, Mäki 2001) albeit rarely by practicing economists.
+Sometimes, as for example in Karl Marx's grand theory of capitalist development, economists have appealed to final causes or teleological explanation (for a defence, see Cohen 1978; for a general discussion, see Kincaid 1996).
 But, for the most part, taking physical sciences as a model, economics deals with efficient causes.
 What is it that makes things happen?
 What explains change?
-(See Bunge, 1963, for a broad account of the history and philosophy of causal analysis.)
+(See Bunge 1963, for a broad account of the history and philosophy of causal analysis.)

 The greatest of the philosopher/economists, David Hume, set the tone for much of the later development of causality in economics.
+On the one hand, economists inherited from Hume the sense that practical economics was essentially a causal science.
+In 'On Interest', Hume (1742, p.
+304) writes:

-On the one hand, economists it is of consequence to know the principle whence any phenomenon arises, and to distinguish between a cause and a concomitant effect.
+it is of consequence to know the principle whence any phenomenon arises, and to distinguish between a cause and a concomitant effect.
 Besides that the speculation is curious, it may frequently be of use in the conduct of public affairs.
 At least, it must be owned, that nothing can be of more use than to improve, by practice, the method of reasoning on these subjects, which of all others are the most important; though they are commonly treated in the loosest and most careless manner.